MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 ### Remote Code Execution Detection in Azure ATP

-Log in to the Azure ATP portal to check what, if anything, Azure ATP detected from our last attack:
+Sign in to the Azure ATP portal to check what, if anything, Azure ATP detected from our last attack:

 ![Azure ATP detecting WMI remote code execution](media/playbook-dominance-wmipsexecdetected.png)

 Azure ATP detected both the WMI and PsExec remote code executions.

-Due to encryption on the WMI session, certain values such as the actual WMI methods or the result of the attack are not visible.
+Because of encryption on the WMI session, certain values such as the actual WMI methods or the result of the attack aren't visible.
 However, Azure ATP's detection of these actions give us ideal information to take defensive action with.

 VictimPC, the computer, should never be executing remote code against the Domain Controllers.

-As Azure ATP learns who is inserted into which Security Groups over time, suspicious activities like these are identified as anomalous activity in the timeline.
+As Azure ATP learns who is inserted into which Security Groups over time, and similar suspicious activities are identified as anomalous activity in the timeline.
 Since this lab was recently built and is still within the learning period, this activity won't display as an alert.
 Security group modification detection by Azure ATP can be validated by checking the activity timeline.
-Azure ATP also allows you to generate reports on all Security Group modifications which can be emailed to you proactively.
+Azure ATP also allows you to generate reports on all Security Group modifications, which can be emailed to you proactively.

 Access the **Administrator** page in the Azure ATP portal using the Search tool.
 The Azure ATP detection of the user insertion is displayed in the Admin Group activity timeline.